 There is a multitude of complimentary activities here to indulge in.

-Couples enjoy scuba-diving, snorkelling, learning to cook Jamaican foods, and even how to give each other a massage.
+Couples enjoy scuba-diving, snorkeling, learning to cook Jamaican foods, and even how to give each other a massage.

 Finally, at the end of every day, dance late into the night with reggae and other music.